Destin DUI Manslaughter Attorney

 It is a horrible tragedy when someone is killed in a traffic crash.
 If the police think alcohol was involved, they will be relentless in looking for the person who caused the accident.
 The State Attorney will be relentless in trying to send that person to prison for a very long time.

 At Flaherty Defense Firm, Criminal & DUI defense have been our only areas of practice since 2001.
-If you are the target of a DUI Manslaughter investigation in Destin, call us at (850) 243-6097 for a free case review.
+If you are the target of an investigation, call our Destin DUI manslaughter lawyers at (850) 460-7470 for a free case review.

 What are the elements of DUI Manslaughter in Destin?